SilvenLEAF/MedReminderApp/README.md

 # MedReminderApp
-It reminds the eldeely to take their meds.
+It reminds the elderly to take their meds.